PhilipYip1988/python-notebooks/readme.md

 This is a repository of Python tutorials that give an overview of the Python programming language, commonly used Python standard libraries, commonly used datascience libraries numpy, pandas and matplotlib as well as Anaconda/Miniconda and the conda package manager.
 The tutorials will also cover IPython and the Jupyter ecosystem, particularly focusing on the JupyterLab 4 IDE.
 The tutorials are in the form of markdown files or interactive Python notebooks.
 Please feel free to star, share and fork this repository.

+Note the markdown tutorials are image heavy.
+Unfortunately GitHub may timeout when it comes to downloading the images and they may not display properly on a slow connection.
+You may get better results by downloading the repository locally and opening the markdown preview in a general purpose code editor like VSCode, VSCode does not need any extensions to view markdown files.

 ## Anaconda or Miniconda Installation

 For datascience it is recommended to install Python in a conda environment.
 This can be done using the Anaconda 2024-02.1 Data Science Python Distribution or bootstrap Miniconda.